When autocomplete results are available use up and down arrows to review and enter to select.

 Each year, approximately 9 billion gallons of wastewater overflow into our region’s waterways.
 Because of that, ALCOSAN is not in compliance with the federal Clean Water Act.

-Regional Tunnel System - ALCOSAN will construct a new regional tunnel system made of three new deep tunnels, and related infrastructure, to allow more wastewater to travel to the treatment plant.
+• Regional Tunnel System -ALCOSAN will construct a new regional tunnel system, and related infrastructure, to transport more wastewater flows during rain events to the treatment plant.
+This will help reduce overflows.

 Clean Water Plan Timeline